ATP WORLD TOUR AWARDS 2012

 Stefan Edberg Sportsmanship Award (voted by ATP players)

-Roger Federer : Fellow players voted the Swiss as the winner of the Stefan Edberg Sportsmanship Award for the seventh time.
-He had won the award six straight years from 2004-09 before Rafael Nadal broke the streak last year.
-Nadal, Djokovic and Aisam-Ul-Haq Qureshi were also nominated in this category.
+Roger Federer : Fellow players voted the Swiss as the winner of the Stefan Edberg Sportsmanship Award for the eighth time and second year in a row.
+He had won the award six straight years from 2004-09 before Rafael Nadal broke the streak in 2011.
+Marin Cilic, Juan Martin del Potro and David Ferrer were also nominated in this category.

 Comeback Player of the Year (voted by ATP players)

 Tommy Haas : The 34-year-old German rolled back the years as he re-established himself in the Top 25 in the Emirates ATP Rankings, having started the season outside the Top 200.
 Haas had been sidelined for 14 months between February 2010 and May 2011 following hip surgery, but found top form once again in 2012.
 The former World No. 2 defeated Roger Federer to win the Halle title, finished runner-up in Hamburg and Washington and recorded his 500th match win with victory in the Vienna second round in October.